Students light up the campus with Diwali Night event

 “The biggest goal is to educate and share our culture,” Dhruvi said.
 “The fact that people loved our dance performances so much that they wanted to be a part of it lets us share our culture even more.
 It also just makes me happy to see because a part of SASA is tackling any negative or unsure perceptions people might have about our culture.
 By holding these positive events that celebrate our community, we do just that.”

-Junior biology major Mia Mroueh, a chairperson for the Diversity Program Council, also notes that these events are particularly important to have at a predominantly white institution.
+Junior biology major Mia Mroueh, a chairperson for the Diversity Program Council, also notes that these events can help to cultivate educational opportunities at a predominantly white institution.

-“Having these events is so important to the underrepresented groups and minorities on our campus,” Mroueh said.
+“Having these events is so important to the underrepresented identities on our campus,” Mroueh said.
 “It is nice to see the support they receive from students with a variety of backgrounds showing up to learn and embrace the culture.”

 The planning for SASA’s Diwali Night began at the beginning of the semester and ran through the start of November leading up to the event.
 At these meetings, the SASA executive board discussed the event’s logistics: date, time, food orders, seating arrangements and activities.